jswu18/jswu18.github.io/blog-posts/the-kernel-stein-discrepancy.md

 $$k_{\mathbb{P}}(x, y) = \nabla_y \log p(y)^T\nabla_x \log p(x) k(x, y) + \nabla_y \log p(y)^T\nabla_x k(x, y) + \nabla_x \log p(x)^T \nabla_y k(x, y) +  Tr(\nabla_x \nabla_y k(x,y))$$

 Below, we first plot the distribution and base kernel $$k(x,y=y')$$.
-This is followed by a breakdown of the terms in the Stein kernel, each calculated through the product of a distribution component and a kernel component.
-Finally, the resulting Stein kernel is visualised as the sum of the four terms.
+This is followed by a breakdown of the four terms in the Stein kernel, each calculated through the product of a distribution component and a kernel component.
+Finally, the resulting Stein kernel is visualised as the sum of these four terms.

 <!-- Here is breakdown of a Stein kernel with a Laplace distribution and Gaussian base kernel: -->